pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 - determining if a number is prime
 - putting prime numbers, up to some upper limit value, into an array

 Let's solve the first problem, first by hand.
-We'll look at two simple test cases: 4 which is NOT prime and 5 which is prime
+We'll look at two simple test cases: 4, which is NOT prime, and 5, which is prime.

 ```js
 // a prime number is a number that is evenly divisible by numbers other than one and itself